threefoldtech/home/wiki/products/tfgrid_3.0.0_alpha6.md

 - Better usability and user experience through the app workflow improvements as well as
 - Improved design and interface, look and feel.
+- Backend: Added private key management ssh/openpgp as part of TFConnect.
+Allow users to generate multiple openpgp keys in TFConnect
+- Backend: Allowed TFConnect-enabled app to ask for OpenPGP & SSH pub key based on name

 ## TF Planetary Network v0.3.0
 TF Planetary Network is an application that allows users to access[ Peer To Peer end2end encrypted global network](https://library.threefold.me/info/manual/#/technology/threefold__planetary_network) which lives on top of the existing internet or other Peer To Peer networks created.
 This release's improvements: